MikeAli/PuckHogPizza.github.io/README.md

 Bring your own.
 I'm just making pizza's.
 There's a garden hose outside for water.
 I also have some liquor and beer/seltzers.

 ## Bringing Kids?
-Make sure to keep en eye on them if they're a runner.
+Make sure to keep an eye on them if they're a runner.
 Otherwise just let me know in advance so we can accomodate.

 ## Toppings?
 If you have something special you want to do bring it or request it ahead of time.
 Otherwise I'll try to have a few beyond just cheese.